 A large part of the organizations success can be attributed to Founder and CEO Andrew Pujol, who for the 12th consecutive year has donated his entire salary back to the organization.
 Pujol was inspired to start Building Homes for Heroes following the horrific attacks on September 11th.
 Andrew was a successful businessman living in New York City at that time, and was among the thousands of volunteers who aided in rescue efforts at the World Trade Center.

 Building Homes for Heroes relies on several corporate sponsorships and individual donations to be able to donate so many quality houses.
 One of their largest partnerships is with Chase Bank who has committed to donating over 1,000 homes to severely wounded service members.
 Donations of time by private contractors and anyone with construction experience is also very important to Building Homes for Heroes.
-You can find their form to volunteer by clicking here.

 Anyone who has been severely injured in combat since 2001, and are not home or land owners, may apply for a mortgage-free home by clicking on the link below: